-Important Drin king Water Definitions Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-MRDLG MRDLG: Maximum residual disinfection level goal.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MRDL MRDL: Maximum residual disinfectant level.
-The highest permissible level of a disinfectant in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level Violations Violations And Exceedances Haloacetic Acids (HAA5) Haloacetic acids are created when a disinfectant such as chlorine comes in contact with organic material in the water.
-Some people who drink water containing HAA5 amounts above the Maximum Contaminant Level (MCL) over many years may have an increased risk of getting cancer.
-Samples are collected from the distribution system and tested quarterly.
+THM's and HAA5 can be created when a disinfectant such as chlorine contacts organic material in the water.
+Some people who drink water containing HAA5 levels above the Maximum Contaminant Level (MCL) over many years may have an increased risk of getting cancer.
+Samples are collected from the distribution system and tested quarter annually.
 Compliance is based on a Locational Running Annual Average (LRAA).
-Our quarterly sample in July 2023 was above the MCL and caused the LRAA to exceed the MCL.
+Our 3rd quarter samples taken in July 2023 were above the MCL and caused the LRAA to exceed the MCL into the beginning of 2024.
+Although all the individual samples collected in 2024 were all below the respective MCLs, a violation was still issued due to the July 2023 MCL exceedance causing the LRAA to remain above the MCL during the first quarter of 2024.
 As you were made aware at the time, we are working hard to correct the issue.
 We have enhanced our treatment process to oxidize more organics from the water before chlorine is added, thus reducing the potential to from HAA5.
 We have also lowered the chlorine dosage at the treatment plant, and we have implemented a routine flushing of the distribution system to minimize potential HAA5 formation.
-Lead and Copper Rule The samples we collected in 2023 were not in violation of the lead and copper rule.
-However, the samples were to have been collected in 2022 (every 3 years), therefore a failure to monitor violation was issued on 3-1-2023.
-Because this violation was not a water quality violation, a public notice was not issued.
-The Lead and Copper analysis were conducted and results posted within this report above.
+These actions have shown to be effective in reducing THM and HAA5 levels in your water.

+Lead and Copper Rule